-After reaching out to my travel insurance, I was told that they would not cover any additional costs due to the coronavirus.
+Reaching out to the travel insurance company was useless, they would not cover any additional costs due to coronavirus.
 These include emergency flights home, costs for isolation period abroad and cutting the trip short.
-Despite the fact that ‘cutting the trip short’ was actually included in my policy.
+Despite ‘cutting the trip short’ was included in the policy.
 Apparently pandemics aren’t included in policies.
 If you ask me, Go Walkabout Travel Insurance are just con artists with a fancy name.
 Now, because of these scammers, I’m out of pocket by around £1,500 for flights from Darwin – Perth and then Perth – Edinburgh.
 I WOULD NOT advise taking travel insurance with Go Walkabout UK.
 Suzanne’s had no issue with her travel insurance at Admiral and will be able to claim back her emergency flight costs and any additional costs that may occur.

 Metro Advance Hotel, Darwin